HL7/bser/input/pagecontent/Introduction.md

 ### Provider Engagement

-The BSeR specification also seeks to foster and reinforce provider engagement in patient outcomes through both practical and program-specific from the referral recipient provider to the referral initiating provider related to the initiation, progress, and completion of the referral activities.
+The BSeR specification also seeks to foster and reinforce provider engagement in patient outcomes, and this extends to both the referral recipient provider and the referral initiating provider as well as throughout the initiation, progress, and completion of the referral activities.
 The feedback transactions that close the loop can contain practical information about successful program enrollment and participation as well as information about outcomes that may be achieved.

 ### Collaboration